C$ 81 Find Cheap Flights from United States to Toronto

 • Accessibility is a priority at Toronto Pearson Airport.
 For passengers with reduced mobility, the airport offers accessible restrooms, changing rooms, and check-in kiosks.
 They also provide mobility assistance service, along with wheelchairs for those who require them.
 The airport also uses the BlindSquare app, which helps visually-impaired people navigate domestic departures from Terminal 1 with a GPS system.

-Top 5 airlines serving from the United States to Pearson Intl
+Reviews of the top 5 airlines flying from the United States to Pearson Intl

 See real verified KAYAK customer reviews for airlines flying to Toronto.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from the United States to Toronto.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.